Animeshz/archives-public/axios-rfcs/rfcs/0001-introducing-rfc.md

 * Notion: Using tools like Notion for documentation and collaboration can be useful, but it may lack a formalized process and might not foster as much community involvement and transparency as RFCs.

 * Discord forums: This adds up initial adapting resistance, last time it was attempted to maintain all the calendar, mess, extra resource and discussions over there, but failed miserably due to lack of participation with overall complexity and since it wasn't accepted by everyone.

+Previous Failed attempts to fix this problem:

+- [College Gate App](https://play.google.com/store/apps/details?id=com.iiitl.college_gate) (by Anu/Jagnik) introduced way to immediately log campus in-out records.
+- [IIITL Wiki](https://wiki.iiitl.ac.in) (by Pranav) introduction of wiki pages for college use.
+- Intro to discord server (by Animesh and Karthik S) for management of resources and college information.
+- Intro to [College Management Portal](https://github.com/iiitl/college-management) webapp (by Karthik S).

 ### What is the impact of not doing this?